-Foreign investors like to know how to register a company in China, especially private limited company and/ or branch office open?
+Foreign investors like to know how to register a company in China, especially private limited companies and/ or branch offices open?
 As it stands, China is the ultimate business destination.
 It is the largest market in the world.
-It has one of the largest work forces that the world has ever seen, the labor cost is very competitive and the consumers are eager to buy and try out newer products.
+It has one of the largest workforces that the world has ever seen, the labor cost is very competitive and the consumers are eager to buy and try out newer products.
 It is no surprise that with each passing day, more foreign investors and companies are lining up to start their businesses in China.

 So if you are looking to conduct your business in China then there are certain things you need to know.
 For starters, you need to register your foreign company in China with the local authorities otherwise you won’t be issued a Certificate of Registration which is vital to do business in China.
 In order to register a foreign company in China, there are several steps that need to be followed.

 Step One: The first step to register a foreign company in China requires the foreign investor to select a local agency or a legal firm.
 They shall help and counsel the foreign entity during the entire registration process.
 While people may think that they can register on their own, the process can be very complicated and time-consuming so it is advisable to use the help of a local agency.